emtee40/SurvivalManual-wiki/ManMadeHazards.md

 **SHELTER**

-You can build expedient shelters under biological contamination conditions using the same techniques described in [Chapter 5](05).
+You can build expedient shelters under biological contamination conditions using the same techniques described in [Chapter Shelter](Shelter).
 However, you must make slight changes to reduce the chance of biological contamination.
 Do not build your shelter in depressions in the ground.
 Aerosol sprays tend to concentrate in these depressions.
 Avoid building your shelter in areas of vegetation, as vegetation provides shade and some degree of protection to biological agents.
 Avoid using vegetation in constructing your shelter.
 Place your shelter's entrance at a 90-degree angle to the prevailing winds.
 Such placement will limit the entry of airborne agents and prevent air stagnation in your shelter.
 Always keep your shelter clean.

 **WATER PROCUREMENT**